FindMySchool LogoFindMySchool

 Mrs Rebecca Conroy, the CEO and Principal, has led the college through its post-merger journey.
 The recent inspection validation suggests her leadership has successfully aligned the disparate cultures of the component colleges into a coherent, student-focused organisation.

 A-level performance at the college sits in the lower tier nationally, reflecting its non-selective and inclusive intake.
-In 2024, 32.78% of A-level entries achieved grades A*-B, compared to the England average of 47.2%.
-The top grades (A*) were achieved by 2.65% of students.
+In the 2025 data, 30% of A-level entries achieved grades A*-B across 1,085 exam entries.
+A* or A grades accounted for 10% of entries.

-Ranked 2025th in England and 2nd in Eastbourne for A-level outcomes (FindMySchool ranking), the college performs in the lower 40% of schools in England This indicates that results are below the England average.
-However, raw grades tell only part of the story in a college of this type; value-added data often shows students making progress from lower starting points, particularly in vocational qualifications where the college has historic strength.
+Ranked 2,059th of 2,549 providers in England for academic A-level outcomes and 2nd in Eastbourne in the local sixth-form ranking, the college performs below stronger academic sixth-form profiles.
+However, raw grades tell only part of the story in a college of this type; students may be making progress from lower starting points, particularly in vocational qualifications where the college has historic strength.

 England ranks and key metrics (where available)